D2MBingo5/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach and .map are both array methods that go through each element in a given array. .forEach performs a method once for each element in the array. .map creates a new array containing specified data in a function from an original array.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is passed into another function as an argument while a higher order function is a function that takes in functions as arguments.

 3. Can you explain what a closure is and how you used it in the counter function?

+Closure occurs when a function reaches outside of its scope to look for data.
+In the counter function, the function reaches outside of its scope to pull the value for 'count'

 4. Describe the four principles of the 'this' keyword.

+Window Binding - Occurs when no other principle applies.
+When "this" is called, there is no context for what "this" is, and everything possibly available gets spit out at you.
+We want to avoid window binding and we should treat this result as an error.
+Implicit Binding - The most common principle.
+In implicit binding, when a function is invoked, it looks left of the dot, and that's what "this" is.
+New Binding - Used in constructor function.
+When we create a function, we use the keyword "new" to let the program know what "this" refers to.
+Explicit Binding - Occurs when we use .call, .apply, or .bind.
+In using these methods, "this" is explicitly defined, hence the name.

 5. Why do we need super() in an extended class?

+Super() allows extended classes to inherit the parent's attributes and functions.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.